A Beautiful Boardwalk with Terrific Views in Ocean City, Maryland

 *Be aware that most restaurants and attractions are only open seasonally.
 Summer is definitely the best time to visit in order to take full advantage of all the amenities and beautiful swimming weather.

 Plan a side trip to Fenwick Island

 Located just a few miles outside of Ocean City, Delaware’s Fenwick Island is also home to a gorgeous beach.
-This relaxing getaway is the perfect escape from the summer tourist crowds.
+This relaxing hidden oasis is the perfect escape from the summer tourist crowds.
 Pull out your beach chair, some sunscreen, and a good book and enjoy the peaceful views!

-Also be sure to check out the Fenwick Island Lighthouse, which was first lighted over 150 years ago.
+Also be sure to check out the Fenwick Island Lighthouse, which was first lit over 150 years ago.
 It’s a beautiful sight at sunset!